Swami and Friends

 Swami and Friends is a 1935 novel by R. K. Narayan, marking his debut as an English-language novelist from India.
 It is the first book in a trilogy set in the fictional town of Malgudi during British India.
 The novel is followed by The Bachelor of Arts and The English Teacher, completing the trilogy.

 The novel follows a ten-year-old schoolboy, Swaminathan, and his attempts to court the favour of a much wealthier schoolboy, Rajam.
 Malgudi Schooldays is a slightly abridged version of Swami and Friends, and includes two additional stories featuring Swami from Malgudi Days and Under the Banyan Tree (1985).

 Summary

 Swaminathan is a lazy schoolboy who lives with his father, mother, and grandmother in Malgudi.
+He attends the Albert Mission School, situated near the river Sarayu, with his friends Samuel, Sankar, Somu, and Mani— a serial repeater and Swami's closest friend.
+Swami, who is from an orthodox Brahmin family, has his religious beliefs frequently questioned and ridiculed by the fanatical Scriptures teacher Mr. Ebenezar.
+When an indignant Swami once naively asks how Jesus, being a God, could consume wine and meat, Ebenezar violently pulls his left ear.
+His father writes an angry letter of complaint to the headmaster, and Ebenezar is reprimanded.

-He attends the Albert Mission School with his friends Samuel, Sankar, Somu, and Mani.
-The arrival of a new student, Rajam—the son of a wealthy police superintendent—threatens Swami's popularity.
-After an initial rivalry, Swami and Rajam reconcile and become friends.
+The arrival of a new student, Rajam—the son of a wealthy police superintendent—threatens Mani's popularity, leaving Swami caught between his loyalty to an old friend and an attraction to an exciting new acquaintance.
+After an initial rivalry, Mani and Rajam reconcile, and the three boys form a close friend group.
+Swami brings Rajam to his house and introduces him to his grandmother.

-A protest, part of Gandhi's non-cooperative movement, erupts through the town.
-Swaminathan, participating in the protests, breaks the window of the headmaster's room.
+Protests, part of Gandhi's Non-Cooperation movement, erupt through the town.
+Swami, who is swept up in nationalist fervour and boyish adventurism, participates in the protests, burning his cap—which he mistakenly thinks is foreign made—in a Swadeshi bonfire.
+In a similar protest in front of his own school, he breaks the window of the headmaster's room.
 Rajam's father leads a violent crackdown of the protest.
 The next day, a distressed Swami runs away from the school after the headmaster vows to punish participating students.
 He is subsequently expelled from Albert Mission and is compelled to enroll in the stricter and more rigorous Board High School.